piotrpolak/pepiscms/README.md

 are if you don't care about the presentation details).

-The application is designed as a core library on top of the [CodeIgniter framework](https://codeigniter.com/) and it allows to be swapped/upgraded with no or minimal changes in the project code.
+The application is designed as a core library on top of the [CodeIgniter framework](https://codeigniter.com/) and it allows to be swapped/upgraded with no, or minimal changes in the project code.

 * [Live-demo](#live-demo)
 * [Setting up a local development environment](#setting-up-a-local-development-environment)